 The cattle only follow the shepherd because of shepherd’s resolve to lead the flock; when one starts following, the others follow suit.
 If the shepherd loses his resolve and does not set his own success criteria, he would soon be lost in the flock of sheep.
 Even his loud roars will drown in the bleating of sheep.
 And dogs, they are only used for rounding up the sheep and not for leading them.

 There is a huge communication gap between the shepherd and the sheep, the absence of a common spoken language being the greatest barrier.
 But the strength of shepherd’s own leadership — born out of determination, experience, and individuality — overcomes that easily.
 With a stick in his hand, a couple of whistling sounds and whispers, as well as servile dogs give shepherd the control and sovereignty.

-Succeeding at any endeavour can be compared to drilling a hole in the wall.
+Succeeding at any endeavor can be compared to drilling a hole in the wall.
 The driller’s only focus is that hole at the time of drilling.
 The drilling machine and driller’s force are directed at that point on the wall with immaculate precision.
-The outcome is achieved in no time with the focus, persistence and, equally importantly, the right tool.
-You can have the right precision, energy and attitude but using a spoon to drill a hole will only give you scraping on the wall.
+The outcome is achieved in no time with the focus, persistence, and, equally importantly, the right tool.
+You can have the right precision, energy, and attitude but using a spoon to drill a hole will only give you scraping on the wall.

 A mind that has turned inward with morality as the guiding light will supply you with all the other ingredients.
 For, your mind is the source of each one of them.
 If you can exercise surrender at that, with devotion and fervor to your God, the bulk of the work is done.
 You are ready for success to kiss your feet and be available to you at your beck and call.